openspending/fiscal-data-package/spec/index.md

 Aggregated expenditure data (direction `expenditure`, granularity `aggregated`) describes planned or executed government expenditures.
 These planned expenditures are disaggregated to at least the *functional category* level, and they can optionally be disaggregated up to the level of individual projects.

 Aggregated data is in many cases the proposed, approved or adjusted budget (but can also be an aggregated version of actual expenditure).
-For this reason there are fields in aggregated data which are not applicable to transactional data, and vice versa.
+For this reason there are attributes in aggregated data which are not applicable to transactional data, and vice versa.

 | Dimension | Type | Quality | Description|
 | ----- | -------- | ------- | ---------- |